aparij/KaggleFacebookIII/README.md

 My final standing was quite low 316/380, but I just had 3 weeks comparing to 4 months of the total competition's length.
 It was my first experience with Gensim library.

 I tried to model topics of the questions using LDA.
 For preprocessing used NLTK with stemming, punctuation marks removed.
-Less frequent words too(words that I encountered only once).
-Tried to remove code snippets too.
+Removing Less frequent words (words that I encountered only once).
+Tried to remove code snippets.
 Then I would find the most similar question based on the topics and take the tags from training to the test question and drop less frequent tags

 So what could have I done better ?